 Small castle Town with a big heart

-A CHARMING CASTLE TOWN HIDING IN PLAIN SIGHT
+KAKEGAWA IS A CHARMING CASTLE TOWN HIDING IN PLAIN SIGHT

 GREEN TEA, CASTLE, BIRD PARK & GREAT FOOD

-Step off the Tokaido Bullet Train at Kakegawa and you are in Kakegawa City one of the more important Post Stations on the Ancient Tokaido Road due to its strategic positioning, its well established castle and as its importance as a trading post for salt, a valuable commodity at the time, being transported up to Nagano from the Pacific Ocean.
+Step off the Tokaido Bullet Train and you are in Kakegawa City one of the more important Post Stations on the Ancient Tokaido Road due to its strategic positioning, its well established castle and as its importance as a trading post for salt, a valuable commodity at the time, being transported up to Nagano from the Pacific Ocean.

 Shizuoka Prefecture grows 40% of all green tea produced in Japan and many of the green tea fields in the Prefecture are in close proximity to Kakegawa City.